-The Parrot Society UK Security Advisor, John Hayward, will support any system or product, which may deter or prevent bird theft.
+The Parrot Society UK Security advice will support any system or product, which may deter or prevent bird theft.
 However, as a matter of general policy NO chemicals or sprays should be allowed on or near the birds due to their being highly delicate and sensitive creatures.
 We advise that all cages, carrying boxes and equipment be permanently marked for future identification should they ever be lost or stolen.
-This can be done via microdot, UV pens etc but again with no fear of any chemical contamination to the Parrots.
+This can be done via microdot, UV pens etc but again with no fear of any chemical contamination to the parrots.

 SmartWater can be used externally and can be most helpful in the prosecution of offenders if later arrested and there have been a number of successful criminal trials.

 Irrespective of its value, please do not rely on it totally.
 Still maintain high levels of physical and technical security, e.g. infrared beams, alarms, cameras/CCTV and lighting.
 For the birds themselves, if not close rung fit split rings and microchip by a specialist avian vet.